jscrip/linkSpider/README.md

 An injectable JavaScript Web Crawler built for modern browsers.

 ## Why ?
 I saw an opportunity to automate redundant tasks at work, but I couldn't install software on my work PC.
-It was difficult to get new software approved, so I began experimenting with building web crawlers that can be injected into a browser such as firefox or chrome.
+It was difficult to get new software approved, so I experimented with building web crawlers that could be injected into a browser such as firefox or chrome.

 ## How to use?
 1. First, you will need a website to crawl, we'll call this the target domain.